 This process is tricky so here’s something to keep in mind while nailing touch points.

 - You may kill it at each point, but if your UX lacks consistency the whole thing goes kaboom.
 Watch for those terrible gaps in UX path.
 You want your journey to be smooth and so do your customers.
 Do not disappoint them!

-– Use push – pull strategy.
+- Use the push-pull strategy.
 Ideally, each step should be designed in such a way that it pushes happy customers towards the next stage.
 And the next stage is designed to pull them from the previous one.

-– Find as many points as you possibly can.
+- Find as many points as you possibly can.
 The hidden ones included.
 What if your hobbit goes on a completely unexpected journey around the path you designed?
-Instead of buying that thing straight from the counter, people can go check on-line reviews without even leaving your store.
+Instead of buying that thing straight from the counter, people can go check online reviews without even leaving your store.
 To make sure you’re not missing points look at your service through the eyes of people.
-By the way, read this post about the right number of touchpoints.

 - Do not take channels for touch points.
 They are different.
 Period.